 In this article, the results support three claims.
-First, the price elasticity of demand is higher than one in each instance in which customers are sensitive to reference price.
-Second, selling price dynamics is decomposed between four competing effects, two linked to references price dynamics and two tied to anchoring adjustment.
-Third, the dynamics of price are not systematically associated to the dynamics of the reference price, and the conditions of association are provided.
+First, if customers are sensitive to a reference price, then the price elasticity of demand increases (the demand function becomes flatter).
+In other words, if reference exerts an influence, then the firm extracts lower rents from consumers (its market power decreases).
+Second, selling price dynamics is decomposed between four competing effects.
+More precisely, two opposing effects are linked to references price dynamics and two contradictory effects are tied to anchoring adjustment.
+Third, the dynamics of price are not systematically associated to the dynamics of the reference price.
+I provide the analytic conditions of association between selling and reference prices.
 By integrating descriptive aspects of customer behavior, this paper offers a better understanding of a successful firm pricing policy.
-A firm ignoring future implications of the behavioral element on its pricing policy will charge inadequately for its products, and lose profit.
+A firm ignoring behavioral implications of its pricing policy would charge inadequately for its products, losing profit.